 What is pandan?

-Fresh pandan leaves have the strongest flavour.
+Fresh screw pine leaves have the strongest flavour.
 If substituting with dried or frozen leaves, you will need to increase the number of pandan leaves used.
 (If you can't smell anything from the dried leaves, it's time to toss them out.)

-Note: the leaves sometimes have deceptively sharp edges so be careful.
+Note: the leaves sometimes have deceptively sharp edges so be careful not to cut yourself.

 Wrap fresh pandan leaves in kitchen towel or a ziplock bag and they'll last in the vegetable compartment of a fridge for 2-4 days.
 Alternatively, they can be frozen for about 6 months.